Creating reproducible packages when data are confidential

 Better

-and this would be the released file, part of the replication package:
+and this could be the released file, part of the replication package:

 //============ confidential parameters =============